-Your grade in BIMM 100 is based entirely on your final score.
 Your final score will be calculated the following way:

 Two Midterms (40% of final score): The midterm exam is closed book and given during class time.
 It covers the material discussed up until the exam (see Schedule).
-The times of the midterms can be found in the schedule.
+There will be two midterms.
+The times of these midterms can be found in the schedule.

 Final Exam (60% of final score): The final exam is given in finals week (see schedule).
-It is closed book and will cover the broader concepts of the entire course.
+It is closed book and will cover the broader concepts of the entire course (cumulative).

-- Questions on the Midterms and Final will be in short answer format and must be answered in ink.
+Questions on the Midterms and Final will be in short answer format and must be answered in ink.
 Pencil can be used, but if so, no regrade can be requested.